CaptainXK/slhsd/README.md

 3.
 sudo docker run libev_server_simple:v1

-If you want to deploy executable file in docker, sue commands as following:
+If you want to deploy executable file in docker, use commands as following:

 1.
 #pull a ubuntu imgae in docker